 To apply this attitude to stretching, make sure you move slowly and mindfully into your poses.
 When you first become aware of the first sensation of ‘stretch,’ stop there and wait.
 In time (usually about three breaths or so) you will feel the body bow to you and allow you to go further.
 Then lean in until you find the next sensation of stretch.
 Wait there for that second release, and then go for the next.
 Move into your pose this way until you are at your full expression of the pose.
 It should take you 90 seconds to two minutes to get into your full pose, and from there hold for at least another minute.
 When you are ready to exit your pose, do so with slow deliberation.
 Let your yoga practice become a dance.

 Think of it as entering a sacred and intimate relationship with your body.
 Love your body, and let it love you back; communicate with her, and co-operate with her.
 And in return you will begin to discover the most important relationship in your life: the relationship with your body.
 This body is the only lifelong friend you will ever have, there with you from the moment of your birth to the moment of your death.
 Understanding your fascial system is a great way to improve your relationship with your body, as well as to deepen your yoga practice.
 The fascia teaches us that everything in the body is connected, without exception.
 Getting to know this sense of connectivity from the inside helps to clarify that sense of connectivity in your whole life.
 We are all connected, from the cellular level to the cosmic level.
 Discovering this connection has been the most important realization of my life, and it can be found right here on the yoga mat.

 Interested in learning more about fascia anatomy and how to weave it into yoga classes or your life?
-Come check out our next fascia anatomy workshop on November 26 & 27th!
+Come check out our next fascia workshop on January 28th & 29th!

 You can find more detailed information here.
 Or read on to register now!